ring-buffer/Red_Team_Notes/Windows-HTB-Boxes/Access HTB.md

 ```

 I got both the file.
 The `backup.mdb` as well as `Access Control.zip`.
-### Microsoft Access Database (MDB) Files
+### `Microsoft Access Database (MDB) Files`

-Allright, We have got both `backup.mdb` and `Access Control.zip` file on our machine.
+All right, We have got both `backup.mdb` and `Access Control.zip` file on our machine.
 The `Access Control.zip` file was a password protected.
 Upon following the Guided Mode on HTB, the first question was to provide the password for the `Access Contorl.zip` file.
 So my guess was to extract the password from the `backup.mdb` file.
 I installed the [mdbtools](https://www.kali.org/tools/mdbtools/) On kali and extract the password as follows.
 The list of Tables were too long to post and unnecessary but the only one useful table and that was `auth_user`

 Extracting the Table
 ```